Dibenjikewin Oganawenjikeg (Family Keepers) Owiichiitaso (Helpers)

 Position Summary

-The Dibenjikewin Oganawenjikeg (“DO”) means “family keepers” and they will work directly with awaashish (child), oshkaadiz (youth) and dibenjikewinan (families) of KI..
-The DO Owiichiitaso means “family keepers helpers” and are the people assigned to assist DO carry-out their work.
-There is a lot of work for DO within the MDK service model of KIDO, with documentation required to record this information, contact notes and home visits with Kewiiwiijihiikoosiwaach (people who will want help).
-The DO Owiichiitaso will assist with the documentation and administrative duties required to create these records, as well as other assigned duties within the office they are located at.
-DO Owiichiitaso will carry out the KIDO mission, become trained as required to fulfill their responsibilities, and will report to their assigned DO.
+The DO Owiichiitaso (Family Keepers Helpers) is a full-time position and will work in administration and frontline fields, as assigned to assist DO.
+Since the DO carry out many aspects within the MDK service model of KIDO, there is documentation required to record this information, contact notes and home visits with Kewiiwiijihiikoosiwaach (people who will want help).
+The DO Owiichiitaso will assist with the documentation and administrative duties required to create these records, as well as other assigned duties such as meeting with dibenjikewinan of KIDO MDK files.

 Duties & Responsibilities

 - Will work directly with assigned DO to assist with the documentation required to ensure MDK services provided are recorded in an acceptable way.
-This may include working with more that one DO, depending on availability of other DO Owiichiitaso and/or MDK office administration staff.
+This may include working with more than one DO, depending on availability of other DO Owiichiitaso and/or MDK office administration staff.

-- Understand KIDO Emergency Services Unit operations and how to contact/document information necessary for completing any assigned work.
+- Understand KIDO Emergency Services Unit (“ESU”) operations and how to contact/document information necessary for completing any assigned work.

 Qualifications